 This recipe is such a delicious way to nourish your body!
 It uses simple ingredients to create a plate full of lovely greens.
 A delicious vinaigrette takes it to a whole new level!

-Sea Salt: Traditional table salt undergoes a laborious harvesting process that strips most nutrients.
+Pink Himalayan Salt or Sea Salt: Traditional table salt undergoes a laborious harvesting process that strips most of its nutrients.
 We recommend using Colima sea salt.
 This lovely salt has been hand-harvested, leaving it as God intended.
 It tastes great!
+You can also use pink Himalayan salt.

 Make Superfood Spinach Cucumber Salad

 This salad takes just 10 minutes to prep, and that includes making your own gourmet vinaigrette!
-This recipe serves 4 to 6 people, generously.
+This recipe serves 4-6 people, generously.
 It makes a fantastic light lunch or side dish.

 - 1 cup extra-virgin olive oil

-- 1 large cage-free organic egg, or 1 tablespoon egg replacerplus 2 tablespoons purified or distilled water
+- 1 large pasture-raised organic egg OR 1 tablespoon egg replacer PLUS 2 tablespoons purified OR distilled water

-- ½ teaspoonfreshly ground pink Himalayan salt or sea salt
+- ½ teaspoon pink Himalayan salt OR sea salt, ground

-- Toss the bok choy, kale, spinach, and cucumbers in a salad bowl.
+- For the salad: Toss the bok choy, kale, spinach, and cucumbers in a salad bowl.

 - As you plate the salad, top each serving with a small amount of chia sprouts.
 Drizzle with the vinaigrette.